International Festival Portraits

-Celebrating the presence of artists at the very heart of the Edinburgh International Festival, these video portraits explore the artist's experience from the point of view of some of those who appeared at the International Festival in 2016 and 2015.
+Celebrating the presence of artists at the very heart of the Edinburgh International Festival, these video portraits explore the artist's experience from the point of view of some of those who present their work at the International Festival in 2017, or who appeared here in 2016 and 2015.

 Actor Alan Cumming talks about how knew he wanted to be an actor, and the electric moments of connection he experiences in live theatre.

-Alan Cumming performs Alan Cumming Sings Sappy Songs at the 2016 International Festival.
+Alan Cumming performed Alan Cumming Sings Sappy Songs at the 2016 International Festival.

 Conductor Marin Alsop talks about the day she decided she wanted to be a conductor, and the process of bringing music on the page to full, vivid life.

-Marin Alsop conducts the São Paulo Symphony Orchestra as part of the 2016 International Festival.
+Marin Alsop conducted the São Paulo Symphony Orchestra as part of the 2016 International Festival.

 Director John Tiffany talks the moment he knew he wanted to be a director, and the projects that most excite and inspire him.

-Tiffany directs The Glass Menagerie as part of the 2016 International Festival
+Tiffany directed The Glass Menagerie as part of the 2016 International Festival

 Choreographer Crystal Pite talks about how she became a choreographer and the intense joy that comes with being completely absorbed in the act of creation.

-Crystal Pite's piece Emergence will be performed by Scottish Ballet as part of the 2016 International Festival.
+Crystal Pite's piece Emergence was performed by Scottish Ballet as part of the 2016 International Festival.

 Performer Barry Humphries talks about his experience of creating and performing different characters, and the extraordinary energy of ‘pre-cataclysmic’ art – art that is produced before any major upheaval in history.

-Barry Humphries performs his Weimar Cabaret with Meow Meow and the Australian Chamber Orchestra as part of the 2016 International Festival.
+Barry Humphries performed his Weimar Cabaret with Meow Meow and the Australian Chamber Orchestra as part of the 2016 International Festival.

 Musician James Yorkston talks about his first give, and the extraordinary joy and privilege of being able to make music.

-Yorkston is performing with Yorkston/Thorne/Khan at the 2016 International Festival.
+Yorkston was performing with Yorkston/Thorne/Khan at the 2016 International Festival.